DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design

-We use $p(\rvx; \phi_{\vtheta_D})$ to generate augmented level parameters $\tilde{\vx}$.
-As maximising \Cref{eq:ELBO} fits the VAE such that the marginal $p(\rvx; \phi_{\vtheta_D}) = \int p(\rvx \mid \rvz; \phi_{\vtheta_D}) p(\rvz) \dif \rvz$ approximates the data distribution $p(\rvx)$, and sampling from it limits distributional shift.
-This makes out-of-context levels less frequent, and we show in \Cref{sec:minigrid} that this aspect is key in enabling ICED agents to outperform UED agents.
-To improve the quality of the generated $\tilde{\vx}$, we interpolate in the latent space between the latent representations of pair of samples $(\vx_i, \vx_j) \sim X_\text{train}$ to obtain $\rvz$, instead of sampling from $p(\rvz)$, as proposed by \citet{white2016sampling}.
-We evaluate the policy (without updating its weights) on the levels obtained from a batch of levels parameters $\tilde{X}$, adding to the buffer $\Lambda$ levels scoring higher than the lowest scoring generated level in $\Lambda$.
+After generating a batch of levels parameters $\tilde{X}$ we collect rollouts (without updating agent weights) to compute their scores, adding to the buffer $\Lambda$ any level scoring higher than the lowest scoring generated level in $\Lambda$.
 We only consider levels solved at least once during rollouts for inclusion, to ensure that unsolvable levels do not get added in.
-We provide additional details on the architecture, hyperparameters and pre-training process in \Cref{app:vae_imp}.
+We provide additional details on the VAE architecture, hyperparameters and pre-training process in \Cref{app:vae_imp}.